hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_in__350eeb50-d4c9-4568-aeea-44d88f450e7f-0_2.content.md

 ---

-# Collaborative Workspaces in Space: Humans and AI Working Together
+# Coll<wbr>aborative Workspaces in Space: Humans and AI Working Together

-Welcome to our website, where we explore the future of collaborative workspaces in space.
+Welcome to our website, where we explore the future of Coll<wbr>aborative workspaces in space.
 Our background image depicts a massive zero-gravity space station where humans and AI companions work together seamlessly.

 ## The Future of Work